STORM: Segment, Track, and Object Re-Localization from a Single Image: TOM

+TOM is trained as a binary compatibility verifier, but STORM does not use its output as a naive per-frame re-localization trigger.
+Instead, the verifier logit is interpreted as a continuous compatibility signal and converted into the temporal energy-like policy described in Appendix~\ref{sec:tom_threshold}.
+This distinction is important in tracking: motion blur, transient occlusion, or crop jitter can cause short logit drops even when the tracker is still on the correct object.

+To diagnose this behavior, we simulate compatible tracking sequences with brief injected logit perturbations.
+These sequences should remain tracked, so the metric is whether the policy incorrectly triggers \textsc{Lost} anywhere in the sequence.
+We compare a per-frame binary trigger against the temporal policy used by STORM, with $E=-g_\theta$, EMA smoothing, $\alpha=0.9$, and an $L=3$ consecutive-frame rule.
+As shown in Table~\ref{tab:tom_temporal_noise}, a per-frame binary decision is brittle in a tracking loop because a single noisy frame can trigger re-localization.
+The temporal policy suppresses these transient spikes, reducing false re-localization from roughly $80$--$89\%$ to roughly $2$--$3\%$.

-\section{Tracking Dataset}
+\subsection{Tracking Dataset}

-The training dataset is constructed using BOP as the source.
-For each object, we extract ground-truth masks to build a memory pool of clean object crops.
-As shown in Figure.~\ref{fig:tom_dataset}, Positive samples consist of segmented images and cropped images from the same object, serving as correctly tracked inputs for the classifier.
-Negative samples are generated in two ways: (i) pairing segmented images and crops from \emph{different} objects to simulate object identity confusion; and (ii) simulating tracking drift by pairing the segmented images with either randomly shifted crop regions around the mask or randomly cropped image regions.
-For the training set, we uniformly sample each object at random to generate 100,000 positive pairs.
-We then apply the same random sampling produce 100,000 negative pairs, yielding a total of 200,000 data pairs.
-This carefully designed training strategy enables TOM to learn subtle visual cues distinguishing successful tracking from failure cases.
+We construct the TOM training dataset from BOP datasets.
+For each object, we extract ground-truth masks to build a memory pool of clean segmented object crops, where the object is cut out using the GT mask (i.e., background suppressed).
+As shown in Fig.~\ref{fig:tom_dataset}, each training example is a pair consisting of (i) an observation crop from a frame (a standard RGB crop around the object region) and (ii) a memory crop queried from the segmented pool.
+Positive samples pair an observation crop with a segmented memory crop from the same object identity, representing correctly tracked states for the classifier.
+Negative samples are generated in two ways: (i) identity confusion, by pairing an observation crop with a segmented memory crop from a different object; and (ii) tracking drift, by pairing the observation crop with an incorrect crop region, generated either by randomly shifting the crop window around the object region or by sampling random crop regions from the image.
+To avoid bias toward frequent objects, we sample object identities uniformly and generate 100{,}000 positive pairs, and then generate 100{,}000 negative pairs using the same sampling strategy, yielding 200{,}000 training pairs in total.
+This dataset design exposes TOM to both hard cross-object negatives and drift-like negatives, enabling it to learn subtle cues that distinguish successful tracking from failure cases.